Rural Communities Child Care

 Program Director – Teri Sedrick

-Brief Program Description: Rural Communities Child Care (RCCC) is made up of several programs to provide daycare for children from low-income families and continuing education for child care providers in Lake and Mendocino counties.
+Program Description: Rural Communities Child Care (RCCC) is made up of several programs to provide child care subsidies for children from low-income families and continuing education for child care providers in Lake and Mendocino counties.

 Who We Serve: Children, families and child care providers through education, resources, and the promotion of quality child care services.
 RCCC provides advocacy for children, parents and child care providers.